diskuv/dkml-compiler/src/p/ocaml-common-4_14-a10-bx32.md

 * A **value** is the memory representation of an OCaml variable.
 It will be either an **integer value** or a **pointer value**.
 The bx32 OCaml `value` object is a 64-bit integer; that reflects the 64-bit C pointer size.
 Any tagged integers will occupy the lower 32-bits.
 * A **pointer value** is a pointer to the field words of the OCaml variable.
 For example, for an OCaml array the pointer value will be the pointer to the first element of the array, and for an OCaml string the pointer value will be the pointer to the first character of the string.
 Immediately preceding the field words is the 1-word header which contains, among other things, the number of field words for the OCaml variable in its `word_size` bits, and the runtime type of the OCaml variable in its 8 `tag` bits.
 The number of bits to encode the `word_size` is discussed in the [Header section](#header).
 * A **string value** is a pointer to a null-terminated string with trailing padding that encodes the string length modulus 4 or modulus 8 on `b32` or `b64`, respectively.
 Immediately preceding the string is the 1-word header that contains, among other things, the word size (the string length divided by 4 or 8 in `b32` or `b64`, respectively, plus the zero or one padding word).
 The encoding of padding words is complex and is not relevant to this document.
 The main takeaway is that the number of words in a `b32` string value, to maintain portability with C strings, is greater than or equal to the number of words in a `b64` string.
-This difference in size is the **32-bit string word overhead**, which is a nonnegative integer.
+This difference in size is the **32-bit string word overhead**.
-* There is a **heap** which is a linked list of **heap chunk**s.
-Each heap chunk is a pointer to an aligned, append-only, bounded-memory array of *header* and *value* pairs, with a **head chunk header** preceding the array of *header + value* pairs.
-Each heap chunk is malloc'd in `memory.c:caml_alloc_for_heap()`.

 ### Header